When I was a kid growing up in Jordan I learned how to make mint tea from mint in our garden.

 There are few things as refreshing as a nice cup of hot fresh mint tea, or mint iced tea for that matter.

-Mint tea can be as simple as taking fresh mint leaves still on the stalk and putting them in a teapot, pouring hot water in the pot, letting steep for a few minutes.
+This tea can be as simple as taking fresh mint leaves still on the stalk and putting them in a teapot or cup.

-The other way is to use dried crushed mint leaves which will give you a stronger flavor of mint, and is how it comes in tea bags.
+The other way is to use dried crushed mint leaves which will give you a stronger flavor of mint.

-You can put the dried mint directly into a teapot and pour hot water onto the dried crushed leaves, using a sieve when pouring the tea into your cup.
+You can put the dried mint directly into a teapot and pour hot water onto the dried crushed leaves.

-Or you can put a sieve with dried mint in it on you cup and pour hot water through the sieve into your cup and allowing the sieve to sit in the water in your cup.
+Or you can put the sieve with dried mint in on your cup and pour hot water over the mint leaves.

 A French press is another good way to make your Moroccan Mint Tea.